vdsabev/overstate/README.md

 ```

 ### `store.model`
 The model is an object composed of all values and functions you passed to `createStore`.
-Calling `store.model.down()` or `store.model.up()` will automatically invoke all subscriptions created by `store.subscribe` calls.
+Calling `store.model.down()` or `store.model.up()` will automatically call all subscriptions created by `store.subscribe` calls.

 All functions in the model are bound to the correct context, so you can write `onclick={model.up}` instead of `onclick={() => model.up()}`.